Virtual Currencies, NFTs, and Income Taxes

 Virtual or Crypto Currency and Taxes

 If a virtual currency is used to pay for goods or services, it is treated as U.S. dollar fair market value for tax purposes.
-See Publication 525, Taxable and Nontaxable Income and exchanges involving property or services and Publication 551 regarding the Basis of Assets for computing of the cost basis value.
+See Publication 525, Taxable and Nontaxable Income and exchanges involving property or services and Publication 551, Basis of Assets for computing of the cost basis value.
 The fair market value of a virtual currency in U.S. dollars is based on the date of payment or receipt.

 If a virtual currency exceeds the taxpayer’s adjusted basis of the virtual currency, the taxpayer has to report a taxable gain.
 This is also the case if there is a gain or loss in exchange of virtual currency for other property, like real estate.
 See more information about the sales and other dispositions of assets.